Trust & security

 Envelope-encrypted.
 Request-scoped plaintext only.

-Your OpenAI, Anthropic, and other AI provider keys are stored envelope-encrypted.
-Plaintext exists only in request-scoped memory during the single request that uses it.
-It is never written to logs, caches, databases, or files.
-When the request ends, the plaintext is gone.
-This is the architecture others don’t offer.
+Stored envelope-encrypted.
+Plaintext exists only in request-scoped memory during the single request that uses it, never in logs, caches, databases, or files.

 -